SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/00-Calculator-For-TV-Series.md

 ## Description
 Create a program, which calculates how long it will take you to watch all episodes of a TV series in minutes.

 You will receive the number of seasons,  number of episodes per season and the duration of each episode.

-In every episode there are advertisements, which increase its duration by 20%.
+In every episode there are advertisements, whose duration is 20% of the episode’s duration.

 Every season ends with a special episode, which lasts 10 minutes longer than usual.